The lost historic centre

 The views of the old market square that you always

-The church of Santa Maria degli Ughi was
+The church of Santa Maria degli Ughi (above) was

-The Palazzo dell'Arte della Lana is to the left above
+The Palazzo dell'Arte della Lana is in the background above

 And to finish, views of the buildings which

-either side of the Ponte Vecchio on the south bank.
+either side of the Ponte Vecchio, after and before.